arkency/posts/posts/2015-03-01-blogging-start-from-the-middle.md

 * screenshots of a blog post in progress
 * blog post header picture

 As you see, I’ve managed to do almost all of them.
-I didn’t finish the last one - dealing with screenshots takes more minutes and I put it at the end - no time available for that.
+I didn’t finish the last ones - dealing with screenshots and pictures takes more minutes and I put it at the end - no time available for that.

 BTW, It’s an interesting situation.
 Now, when I present you the list of points, you see that this post is unfinished.
 What if I didn’t present the list to you?
 The thing is, as authors we know more than our readers.
 It’s only our mind that makes us think it’s unfinished - because we started with some bigger vision.
 Our readers usually don’t know the vision.